Psychosocial risks at work: how to identify them and what actions to take to prevent them?

 Prevention of psychosocial risks (RPS) at work to improve the well-being and mental health of employees

-Psychosocial risks at work, a rapidly growing phenomenon
+Psychosocial risks at work: a rapidly growing phenomenon

 10K

-Workplace accidents in France linked to psychosocial disorders per year
+Work-related accidents in France linked to psychosocial disorders per year

 Decorative